Reasonable accommodation during calibration studies and national assessments

 Condition 1: There must be a “report” or justification describing why a specific pupil wants to rely on a certain reasonable accommodation during a certain calibration study or national assessment.
 This can include:

 - A report with motivation written by the teacher involved

-Condition 2: This pupil makes use of this reasonable accommodation in the learning or subject domain covered by this specific calibration or national assessment investigation (for instance when taking tests within this learning or subject domain) in daily school life.
+Condition 2: This pupil makes use of this reasonable accommodation in the learning or subject domain covered by this specific calibration study or national assessment (for instance when taking tests within this learning or subject domain) in daily school life.
 The pupil is familiar with this reasonable accommodation.